-- Once your beans are mashed (ok if it's before stock comes to a boil), add mashed beans, whole beans, corn, and turkey and mix. sour cream and pepper jack cheese to the pot.
-Let simmer for another 5 minutes.
-Let simmer for 10 minutes.
+- Once your beans are mashed (ok if it's before stock comes to a boil), add mashed beans, whole beans, corn, and turkey and mix cream cheese and pepper jack cheese to the pot.

 - Once it all comes to a boil, turn down the heat back to medium or medium-low to bring soup to a simmer.
 Add cheeses and mix well.
 Let simmer for 10-15 minutes until all of the cream cheese is melted and texture is creamy.

 - Add fresh cilantro and the juice of 1/4 wedge of a fresh lime.

 - Serve in bowls and garnish with hot sauce, tortilla chip strips, or fresh avocado.